kiboschool/course-programming-1/src/lessons/libraries/practice.md

 **Access** the assignment here: https://github.com/kiboschool/json-parsing

-## JSON-to-CSV Flask Server
+## Message Encode and Decode

-In this exercise, you'll build a Flask web server that generates a CSV from a JSON file.
+In this exercise, you'll build a Flask web server that canencode and decode messages.

-**Access** the assignment here: https://github.com/moawiah/Week09_EX1
+**Access** the assignment here: https://github.com/kiboschool/message-encode-decode

 **[5-min video to solve the exercise @Muawiya]**